siran/writing/posts/Purpose vs. Randomness.md

 primes act as elementary particles.

-The **causal ancestry** of an integer $N$ is defined as its unique prime factorization—the specific set of generative atoms required to construct it.
+The **causal ancestry** of an integer $N$ is defined as its unique prime factorization — the specific set of generative atoms required to construct it.
 In a stochastic universe, this ancestry naturally tends toward novelty (larger, more numerous prime factors) as $N$ increases.